Helicone/helicone/helicone-python/README.md

 # Helicone OpenAI Python Library

 This package is a simple and convenient way to log all requests made through the OpenAI API with Helicone, with just a one-line code change.
-By using the  OpenAI Python wrapper, you can easily track and manage your OpenAI API usage and monitor your GPT-3 models' performance on the Helicone platform.
+By using the  OpenAI Python wrapper, you can easily track and manage your OpenAI API usage and monitor your GPT models' cost, latency, and performance on the Helicone platform.

 ## Installation

-To install the Helicone OpenAI Python wrapper, simply run the following command:
+To install the Helicone OpenAI Python library, simply run the following command:

 ```bash
 pip install helicone-openai